 Use these instructions to approve (or reject) and request to revoke a certificate.

 After a request to revoke a DV certificate is submitted, an administrator must approve the revocation request.
 Once the request is approved, DigiCert can revoke the issued certificate.

 In your CertCentral account, go to the Requests page.

 In the sidebar menu, click Certificates > Requests.

-On the Requests page, in the Status dropdown, select Pending, in the Type dropdown, select Revoke, and then click Go to see only the certificate request that need administrator approval.
+On the Requests page, in the Status dropdown, select Pending.
+In the Type dropdown, select Revoke.
+Then click Go to see only the certificate request that needs administrator approval.